mrxiaohe/RobustStats.jl/README.md

     p value:              0.006336

 ### Unmaintained functions
 See `UNMAINTAINED.md` for information about functions that the maintainers have not yet understood but also not yet deleted entirely.

-## Estimators from other sources
-###Location estimators:
-* `bisquareWM(x)`     - Mean with weights given by the bisquare rho function.
-* `huberWM(x)`        - Mean with weights given by Huber's rho function.
-* `trimean(x)`        - Tukey's trimean, the average of the median and the midhinge.

-### Dispersion estimators:
-* `shorthrange(x)`    - Length of the shortest closed interval containing at least half the data.
-* `scaleQ(x)`         - Normalized Rousseeuw & Croux Q statistic, from the 25%ile of all 2-point distances.
-* `scaleS(x)`         - Normalized Rousseeuw & Croux S statistic, from the median of the median of all 2-point distances.
-* `shorthrange!(x)`, `scaleQ!(x)`, and `scaleS!(x)` are non-copying (that is, `x`-modifying) forms of the above.

-### Utility functions:
-* `_weightedhighmedian(x)`    - Weighted median (breaks ties by rounding up).
-Used in scaleQ.

-### Recommendations:
-For location, consider the `bisquareWM` with k=3.9*sigma, if you can make any reasonable guess as to the "Gaussian-like width" sigma (see dispersion estimators for this).
-If not, trimean is a good second choice, though less efficient.

-For dispersion, the `scaleS` is a good general choice, though `scaleQ` is very efficient for nearly Gaussian data.
-The MAD is the most robust though less efficient.
-If scaleS doesn't work, then shorthrange is a good second choice.

-The first reference on scaleQ and scaleS (below) is a lengthy discussion of the tradeoffs among scaleQ, scaleS, shortest half, and median absolute deviation (MAD, see BaseStats.mad for Julia implementation).
-All four have the virtue of having the maximum possible breakdown point, 50%.
-This means that replacing up to 50% of the data with unbounded bad values leaves the statistic still bounded.
-The efficiency of Q is better than S and S is better than MAD (for Gaussian distributions), and the influence of a single bad point and the bias due to a fraction of bad points is only slightly larger on Q or S than on MAD.
-Unlike MAD, the other three do not implicitly assume a symmetric distribution.

-To choose between Q and S, the authors note that Q has higher statistical efficiency, but S is typically twice as fast to compute and has lower gross-error sensitivity.
-An interesting advantage of Q over the others is that its influence function is continuous.
-For a rough idea about the efficiency, the large-N limit of the standardized variance of each quantity is 2.722 for MAD, 1.714 for S, and 1.216 for Q, relative to 1.000 for the standard deviation (given Gaussian data).
-The paper gives the ratios for Cauchy and exponential distributions, too; the efficiency advantages of Q are less for Cauchy than for the other distributions.

 ## References